p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/README.md

 ## Changelog

+### 1.4.0

+* Made some adjustments to the outhouse stuff, see how it goes.
+Still a WIP.
+* Added game speed manipulation.
+Left/Right arrows to increase/decrease in 0.25 increments.
+Up arrow resets it to default.
+Maximum (artifical cap) is 5, and good luck to you playing it at that speed.
+* Improved the elderly extortion patch.
+Should now grey out when they've already been extorted, and only appear once you've unlocked that doctrine.

 ### 1.3.1

 * Fixed the Twitch patches causing the game to lock you onto the portal platform, thingy.